Canterbury Region: Natural history

-Following on from these times, the Waitaha people thrived on the abundance of the land and sea.
-This attracted other settlers from the north, Ngati Mamoe and following then Ngāi Tahu.
-The iwi/Tribes at times shared the resources and lived together, and at other times squabbled and fought amongst each other.
-The Abundance of the land was diminished by the burning and destruction of the human activity.
-This led to a semi-nomadic lifestyle where the main settlements where near the coast to access Kaimoana/seafood and groups would go on food gathering missions further afield.
-In this way much of Te Waipounamu was explored and given named by Maori for their permanent and seasonal homes, access routes, and key navigation landmarks.
+Before European settlement

-In the early 19th century, tribes began to trade with Europeans who brought muskets and other tools.
-Armed northern tribes undertook invasions to the south island – to protect their homes, most of the tribes of the south island unified with Ngāi Tahu to fight back against these attacks.
-From the 1830s onwards the presence of Europeans and other nationalities increases in the Waitaha/Canterbury region.
+Canterbury has been populated by a succession of Māori peoples over the centuries.
+When European settlers arrived, it was occupied by Ngāi Tahu, whose numbers had been greatly reduced by warfare, among themselves and with Te Rauparaha and his Ngāti Toa from the North Island, in the early 19th century.

 Colonisation

 In 1848, Edward Gibbon Wakefield, a Briton, and John Robert Godley, an Anglo-Irish aristocrat, founded the Canterbury Association to establish an Anglican colony in the South Island.
 The colony was based upon theories developed by Wakefield while in prison for eloping with a woman not-of-age.
 Due to ties to the University of Oxford, the Canterbury Association succeeded in raising sufficient funds and recruiting middle-class and upper-class settlers.
 In April 1850, a preliminary group led by Godley landed at Port Cooper – modern-day Lyttelton Harbour / Whakaraupō – and established a port, housing and shops in preparation for the main body of settlers.
 In December 1850, the first wave of 750 settlers arrived at Lyttelton in a fleet of four ships.

 Following 1850, the province's economy developed with the introduction of sheep farming.
-The Canterbury region's tussock plains in particular were suitable for extensive sheep farming.
+The Canterbury Region's tussock plains in particular were suitable for extensive sheep farming.
 Since they were highly valued by settlers for their meat and wool, there were over half a million sheep in the region by the early 1850s.
 By the 1860s, this figure had risen to three million.
 During this period, the architect Benjamin Mountfort designed many civic and ecclesiastical buildings in the Gothic Revival style.

 Canterbury Province

 The Canterbury Province was formed in 1853 following the passing of the New Zealand Constitution Act 1852.
 It was formed from part of New Munster Province and covered the middle part of the South Island, stretching from the east coast to the west coast.
-The province was abolished, along with other provinces of New Zealand, when the Abolition of the Provinces Act came into force on 1 Nov 1876.
-The modern Canterbury Region has slightly different boundaries, particularly in the north, where it includes some districts from the old Nelson Province.
+The province was abolished, along with other provinces of New Zealand, when the Abolition of the Provinces Act came into force on 1 November 1876.
+The modern Canterbury Region has slightly different boundaries, particularly in the north, where it includes some districts from the Nelson Province.